uibcdf/action-build-and-upload-conda-packages/README.md

 Mexico City Children's Hospital Federico Gómez][UIBCDF].
 For the complete list of contributors, refer to the [contributors section](https://github.com/uibcdf/action-build-and-upload-conda-packages/graphs/contributors).<br>
 Explore more GitHub Actions developed by UIBCDF at the [UIBCDF GitHub Organization page](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

+## What changed in v2.0.0

+**Failures used to be reported as successes.** Two steps ran under a login shell without `-e` and ended in an `echo`, so the step's exit status came from the `echo`:

+- a failing `conda build` left the compilation step green, and with `upload: false` the failure was invisible from end to end;
+- a failing `anaconda upload` — an expired token, for instance — was discarded by the upload loop, so the workflow finished green with an empty channel.

+Every step now runs under `set -euo pipefail`, and the upload step exits non-zero when any package fails to publish, naming how many did.

+**This is why v2.0.0 is a major version.** No input was removed and no default changed, but a workflow that was silently failing will now fail visibly.
+Consumers pinned to `@v1.5.0` are unaffected until they upgrade.

+Also in this release:

+- a new `built_paths` output lists every package built or converted, so the packages are reachable when `upload` is `false` — the `paths` output only ever listed uploaded ones;
+- `github_release` creates the release **after** a successful build and upload, not before, so a failed build no longer leaves a release behind.
+That step needs `contents: write`;
+- inputs reach the scripts through the environment instead of being interpolated into them, and the internal commands are no longer run through `eval`;
+- the `platform_win-64` input was described as "Target platform win-32".

 ## Requirements

 ### Conda-build recipe